Zebratic/UE4Injector/README.md

 # NO LONGER IN DEVELOPMENT
 This source code is from 2018, but is still functional in 2021, for most UE4 games that have not implemented a manual patch for the vulnerability.
-I will NOT be continuing to work on this project, however, you are freely to use my work, as long as im credited.
+Do not contact me asking me to update this library, I will NOT be continuing to work on this project, however, you are freely to use my work, as long as im credited.

 # Usage
 1. Executable REQUIRES Admin privileges!